Interlibrary Loan (ILLiad) Services

 Loan due to licensing restrictions.
 We cannot ship physical items obtained through

 ILL to distance students; items must be picked up at one of our service desks.
-Other
+Interlibrary Loan will not borrow books that are identified as textbooks for a Binghamton

-exceptions may include recent editions of text books, non-academic books, especially
+University course.
+Other exceptions may include older editions of text books, non-academic books, especially

 new imprints, test preparation materials, software of any kind, reference books, art